Migz93/3dq/README.md

 5. Configure print setup (print time, electricity usage)
 6. Add labor costs
 7. Review the cost summary and adjust markup if needed
-8. Save the quote and generate a PDF if required
+8. Save the quote and generate an invoice if required

 #### Using Quick Quote
 1. Navigate to the Quotes page and click "Quick Quote"